 * Dollar touches 3-1/2-year peak against yen

-* U.S. Treasury yields jump after labor report
+* U.S. Treasury yields jump as jobs report suggests

 By Herbert Lash